 There are several other devices that may be compatible with the system.
-For more information, refer to the list in Chapter 4 or contact your local AT&T Authorized Dealer.
+For more information, refer to the list in Chapter 4 or contact your AT&T Representative or local Authorized Dealer.
 Also, see Chapter 4 for advice on setting up auxiliary equipment to work effectively with the system.